AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

   TINY_PROFILE = TRUE
   PROFILE      = FALSE

-If building with CMake, set the following cmake flags,
+If building with CMake, set the following CMake flags,

 ::